Alangalang

-Alangalang (IPA: [ʔɐlɐŋ'ʔalɐŋ]), officially the Municipality of Alangalang (Bungto han Alangalang; Lungsod sa Alangalang; Bayan ng Alangalang), is a 2nd class municipality in the province of Leyte, Philippines.
+Alangalang (IPA: [ʔɐlɐŋ'ʔalɐŋ]), officially the Municipality of Alangalang (Bungto han Alangalang; Lungsod sa Alangalang; Bayan ng Alangalang), is a First Income Class municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 57,185 people.

 It is a landlocked town with an area of 151 km2.
 It is bounded on the north by Barugo and San Miguel, on the south by Pastrana, on the north-east by Tacloban City, on the east by Santa Fe and on the west by Jaro.

 On the way to Carigara is a steel bridge spanning the Mainit River.
 There was a time when only footpaths existed and the river was far too wide for a leap and too deep to wade in, travelers were undecided what to do.
 Hence the name Alangalang was given to the town, from the vernacular word alang-alang which means "indecision".

+The Poblacion or town center was transferred twice.
+The first settlement was in a hilly place in Bukid, then down the hill across the Mainit River (now Brgy.
+Binongto-an).
+Those two earlier settlements were prone to flooding.
+A big flood in the year 1883 prompted another move in November that year to the present site.
+The last relocation in November 1883 is annually commemorated and re-enacted as "Bakwit".

-The strongest tropical typhoon Haiyan, more commonly known as Typhoon Yolanda impacted the town on November 8, 2013.
+The strongest tropical Typhoon Haiyan, more commonly known as Typhoon Yolanda impacted the town on November 8, 2013.

+Etymology

+The place got its name from the word Alang-alang, a vernacular word for indecision.
+There was a time when only footpaths existed in Mainit river going to Carigara which was too wide to leap and too narrow to wade in, so travelers were undecided on what to do.